 Late afternoon, evening and weekend classes accommodate working adults.
 Courses may be taken on a full-time or part-time basis; students are encouraged to consider how they will balance the requirements of coursework and practicum/internship with other commitments.

 Program of Study.
 The Clinical Mental Health Counseling Program of Study (also detailed below under M.S.
 Counseling, Clinical Mental Health Counseling Program of Study) outlines required coursework for completion of the 60-credit program.
+Full-time students take at least 9 credits in the fall, 9 credits in the spring, and 3 credits in the Summer.
 Program completion requires students to take 27 credits of core coursework, 12 credits of coursework related to Clinical Mental Health Counseling, 12 credits of electives, and complete a 700/hour practicum and internship.

 Faculty Advisement.
-Students will have an assigned faculty advisor at all times during the program.
-Students will develop a planned program of study with their faculty advisor during the first semester of enrollment and meet with their advisor at least once (at a minimum) a year to review their progress and development.
-In addition to enrollment decisions, faculty advisors assist students in identifying opportunities for professional involvement, activities appropriate for students, expectations of students, policies and procedures of both the College and Counseling Program and assist with other relevant questions.
+Students will have an assigned faculty adviser at all times during the program.
+Students will develop a planned program of study with their faculty adviser during the first semester of enrollment and meet with their adviser at least once (at a minimum) a year to review their progress and development.
+In addition to enrollment decisions, faculty advisers assist students in identifying opportunities for professional involvement, activities appropriate for students, expectations of students, policies and procedures of both the College and Counseling Program and assist with other relevant questions.

-Faculty advisors review and approve all student registration information for each semester.
-Students are strongly encouraged to work directly with their faculty advisor in regard to course enrollment.
+Faculty advisers review and approve all student registration information for each semester.
+Students are strongly encouraged to work directly with their faculty adviser in regard to course enrollment.